 No one wants to sit on hold all day waiting for customer service.

 Free printer paper, free receipt portfolios… there are lots of things credit card companies are willing to give out.
 It never hurts to ask what a card processing company can do for you.
 Whether it’s just peripherals or it’s help moving from your old system to their new one, it all helps.

 No matter the industry, customer service is often worth that little bit more.
 Credit card processing companies approach service in different ways.
 Some have agents that you can speak to directly, some have phone systems you have to navigate to get to the right person, and others are forward-thinking and use social media to answer customers’ questions.
 No matter their method, you need to know that your credit card processing company will go above and beyond when you really need their help.

 Will you have someone to help you navigate all the details of your payment system?

 Pricing can seem almost as complex as credit card processing itself.
 Some companies, like Square, offer a flat rate for processing all types of cards.
 Other companies and card processors, like , offer tiered pricing, meaning that different types of cards are charged at different rates.
 Depending on the types of cards your customers use this can work out better than a flat rate.
 On top of all that there may be fees associated with your account.
 Ask about setup fees, interchange fees, monthly statement fees, and gateway access fees.
 If you’re switching POS systems double check to make sure you aren’t subject to an early termination fee.

 Credit card processing is in a constant state of flux, since technology is advancing rapidly.
-Whatever company you choose for processing needs to be up to date with their technology and continue to keep up with it.
+Whatever company, whether it be Allied Wallet or anyone else in the market, you choose for processing needs to be up to date with their technology and continue to keep up with it.
 If they are leading the field with their technology, even better.
 Keep in mind, though, the latest and greatest technology is worthless if it doesn’t do what you need it to.